 Liability covers you against lawsuits for bodily injury or property damage that you or family members cause to other people.
 It also pays for damage caused by your pets.
 So, if your son, daughter (or even your dog) accidentally ruins a neighbor’s expensive rug, you are covered.
 (However, if they destroy your rug, you’re out of luck.)

 The liability portion of your policy pays for both the cost of defending you in court and any court awards—up to the limit stated in your policy documents.

 Your policy also provides no-fault medical coverage, so if a friend or neighbor is injured in your home, he or she can simply submit medical bills to your insurance company.
-This way, expenses are paid without a liability claim being filed against you.
+This way, expenses can be paid without a liability claim being filed against you.
 It does not, however, pay the medical bills for your own family or your pet.

 ALE pays the additional costs of living away from home if you cannot live there due to damage from a an insured disaster.
 It covers hotel bills, restaurant meals and other costs, over and above your usual living expenses, incurred while your home is being rebuilt.

-Your ALE coverage limit is separate from the amount available to rebuild or repair your home.
+Keep in mind that the ALE coverage in your homeowners policy has limits—and some policies include a time limitation.
+However, these limits are separate from the amount available to rebuild or repair your home.
 Even if you use up your ALE your insurance company will still pay the full cost of rebuilding your home up to the policy limit.